Which is the Best Exterior Plywood for Outdoor Use?

 There are many types of plywood for construction.
 Markings are indicated with an ‘X’ to refer to its intended use for an outdoor project whereas the construction grade is indicated in the first two letters.

 Two of the most common are CDX plywood and ACX plywood.
-We recommend researching the utility grade and the right plywood measurement suitable for your wood project.
+I recommend researching the utility grade and the right plywood measurement suitable for your wood project.

 CDX